Cookies on this website

 Information for businesses

 This page contains information for businesses (non-domestic customers).
-Information for customers around domestic supply can be found here.
+If you’re a domestic customer, follow this link for information.

 Businesses of all sizes have been affected by high energy bills, driven by volatility in the international price of gas.

-Regulation differs between non-domestic (business) customers and domestic customers (households).
-Unlike domestic contracts, business contracts vary depending on the contract length, risk profile of a business and usage pattern.
+Regulation for non-domestic (business) customers and domestic customers (households) differs.
+Unlike domestic contracts, business contracts vary depending on the contract length, risk profile of a business, and usage pattern.

 How the non-domestic market works